TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 * **INSTRUCTOR LED TRAINING (ILT)**: ILT typically refers to providing instruction in a classroom environment where the instructor and learners are together at the same time and in the same physical location.
 * **LEARNING OBJECTIVES**: Learning objectives describe the goals and intentions of the instructor who teaches the course.
 They state the purpose and goals of a session or of the course.
 * **LEARNING OUTCOMES**: A Learning Outcome is an outcome statement that captures specifically what knowledge, skills, attitudes learners should be able to exhibit following instruction.
-* **INSTRUCTOR LED TRAINING (ILT)**: ILT typically refers to providing instruction in a classroom environment where the instructor and learners are together at the same time and in the same physical location.
 * **MOBILE LEARNING**: Learning that takes place on a hand-held device, such as a mobile phone, that can take place anytime and anywhere.
 * **MULTIMEDIA**: Multimedia refers to the presentation of information and instruction through a combination of graphics, audio, text, or video.
 Multimedia instruction is often interactive.
 * **ONLINE LEARNING**: The term online learning is often used synonymously with eLearning.
 It is an umbrella term that includes any type of learning accomplished on a computer and usually over the Internet.